The following bylaws were approved by the members in November 2004; amended November 2011; amended June 2015; amended April 2021.

 Section V. REMOVAL, RECALL, AND RESIGNATION of OFFICERS, OR COMMITTEE CHAIRS

-(iii) If the Board by a simple majority vote declares the office vacated after the officeholder or chair fails to be a member of DWD in good standing or has violated the terms of DWD membership (see Article III, Section IV and letters a. and b.) at any time during the officeholder or chair’s term of office.
+(c) If the Board by a simple majority vote declares the office vacated after the officeholder or chair fails to be a member of DWD in good standing or has violated the terms of DWD membership (see Article III, Section I.) at any time during the officeholder or chair’s term of office.

 Section VI.
 Nominations and Elections to CDP Endorsing Conference